buildLittleWorlds/ai-writing-guide/src/content/docs/getting-started/index.md

 1. Start by exploring the [Persona Toolkit](/persona-toolkit/) to understand the basic building blocks of style
 2. Review the [Prose Personas](/personas/) to see how these elements combine into recognizable voices
-3. Study the [Examples](/examples/) to see these concepts applied in real writing
-4. Explore the [Research](/research/) to understand the theory behind controlling AI output
+3. Explore the [Research](/research/) to understand the theory behind controlling AI output
-5. Use the [Author Resources](/author-resources/) to find inspiration for your own stylistic curation
+4. Use the [Resources](/resources/) section to see practical applications and ready-to-use tools:
+   - Utilize the [Persona Prompts](/resources/persona-prompts/) to guide AI tools toward your desired style
+   - Examine the [Essay Writing sequence](/resources/essay-writing/) to learn how different personas can work together
+   - Study the [Literary Analysis examples](/resources/literary-analysis/) to see how each persona approaches identical content

 Remember, the goal isn't to rigidly adhere to a single persona but to develop a nuanced understanding of stylistic techniques that allows you to guide AI tools in supporting your unique voice.